cloudmesh/classes/docs/source/i524/technologies.rst

      push notifications to iOS, Windows, Fire OS and Android OS devices.

-     According to :cite:`sns-blog`,SNS system architecture
+     According to :cite:`sns-blog`SNS system architecture consists
-     consists of four elements: Topics, Owners, Publishers and Subscribers.
-Topics are events or access points that identifies the subject of the event and can be accessed by an unique identifier (URI).Owners create topics and control all access to the topic and define the corressponding permission for each Topic.
+     of four elements: (1) Topics, (2) Owners, (3) Publishers, and (4) Subscribers.
+Topics are events or access points that identifies the subject of the event and can be accessed by an unique identifier(URI).
+Owners create topics and control all access to the topic and define the corressponding permission for each topic.
 Subscribers are clients (applications, end-users,
      servers, or other devices) that want to receive messages or notifications on specific topics of interest to them.Publishers send messages to topics.
 SNS matches the topic with the list of